Godsway Donyoh: Nordsjælland

-Having made no appearances for Manchester City since his arrival in 2011, Donyoh was signed on a permanent deal by Danish Superliga club FC Nordsjælland ahead of the 2015–16 season; a club also involved in the Right to Dream academy.
+Having made no appearances for Manchester City since his arrival in 2011, Donyoh was signed on a permanent deal by Danish Superliga club Nordsjælland ahead of the 2015–16 season; a club also involved in the Right to Dream academy.
 Donyoh's most successful season for the club was during the 2018–19 season, where he managed to score ten goals and make two assists in 28 league appearances.
 As Nordsjælland had finished third in the previous year's Superliga, he took part in the Europa League qualifying rounds with the team, who were eventually knocked out in the third round against Serbian club Partizan.

 Loan to Dynamo Dresden

 After making only nine appearances during the 2018–19 season, three of them for the Nordsjælland reserves, Donyoh was loaned with an option to buy to German 2.
 Bundesliga club Dynamo Dresden in January 2020.

 Maccabi Haifa

 On 26 September 2020, Donyoh signed a two-year contract with Maccabi Haifa in the Israeli Premier League, in a deal estimated at around €100,000.
 He made his debut for the club on 1 October 2020 in the UEFA Europa League qualifiers in a 7–2 loss to Tottenham Hotspur.
 He made his league debut on 7 October in his team's 1–2 home win over Ashdod.